Future Internet Assembly (FIA) 2013

 w-iLab.t (iMinds)

-Important note: For a more detailed and up to date description of the w-iLab.t testbed, please consult the CREW portal.
+Important note: For a more detailed and up to date description of the w-iLab.t testbed, please consult the testbed documentation pages.
 A high-level overview of the testbed is given below.

 Context